Here's a guest article on Sleep from Sol Orwell and the examine team.

 While it would be somewhat improper to just state that “carbs before sleep help with sleep”

-(that is too absolute of a claim to be accurate) it is known that a deprivation of dietary
+(that is too absolute of a claim to be accurate) it is known that a deprivation of dietary carbohydrates somewhat screws with sleep.
+This is due to carbs aiding in the conversion of tryptophan into serotonin, and with low serotonin comes less conversion into melatonin.

 Specifically in instances where a low carbohydrate diet impairs sleep quality in your clients,